FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality

 \note{ What prior works have done, and why they are not adequate.
 (Note: this is just high level big ideas.
 Details should go to a previous work section.) }

-Recent years have witnessed a surge in neural representations as an alternative to compact 3D representations such as point clouds and polygonal meshes, enabling compact assets.
-Application of neural representations includes voxelization \cite{sitzmann2019deepvoxels}, distance fields \cite{sitzmann2019metasdf,mildenhall2020nerf,park2019deepsdf}, and many more.
-However, existing solutions suffer from either high time consumption or low image fidelity with large scenes.

-Acceleration without compromising perceptual quality is also an ultimate goal of real-time rendering.
+Acceleration without compromising perceptual quality is the ultimate goal of real-time rendering.
 Gaze-contingent rendering approaches have shown remarkable effectiveness in presenting imagery of perceptual quality identical to full resolution rendering~\cite{Guenter:2012:F3G,Patney:2016:TFR,Tursun:2019:LCA}.
-This is achieved by harnessing high field-of-view(FoV) head-mounted displays and high precision eye-tracking technologies.
-However, existing foveated rendering approaches still require locally stored full 3D assets, resulting in long transmission time and storage volume, whose availability is unfortunately limited in wearable devices.
+This is achieved by harnessing high FoV head-mounted displays and high precision eye-tracking technologies.
+However, existing forward foveated rendering approaches rely on 3D assets such as triangularized geometries.
+Acquiring such information for physical world objects, such as humans, typically contain noise or low-quality texture.
+This problem, in comparison, can be harnessed by image-based approaches.

+There has been a surge in image-based neural representations/rendering as an alternative to traditional 3D representations such as polygonal meshes.
+Examples include voxelization \cite{sitzmann2019deepvoxels}, distance fields \cite{sitzmann2019metasdf,mildenhall2020nerf,park2019deepsdf}, multi-layer panorama imagery \cite{Lin:DeepPanorama,Attal:2020:ECCV}, and many more.
+However, existing solutions suffer from high time consumption (i.e., latency), low image fidelity, or inconsistent robustness of complex scenes with occlusion.
+Recent accelerations include depicting the inference as basis functions \cite{Wizadwongsa2021NeX} or fast integration via learning gradients \cite{autoint}.
+Whereas, no method encodes the human visual system and optimizes for the egocentric and stereoscopic viewing in VR.

-\qisun{(Jan 22, 2021) Do we want to discuss 6DoF video synthesis here?} \note{ What our method has to offer, sales pitch for concrete benefits, not technical details.
+\note{ What our method has to offer, sales pitch for concrete benefits, not technical details.
 Imagine we are doing a TV advertisement here. }

-To overcome these open challenges mentioned above, we present the first gaze-contingent and interactive neural synthesis for high-quality 3D scenes.
-Aiming at the next-generation wearable, low-latency, and low-storage VR/AR platforms, our compact neural model predicts stereo frames given users' real-time head and gaze motions.
-The predicted frames are perceptually identical to the traditional real-time rendering of high-quality scenes.
-With wide FoV and high-resolution eye-tracked VR displays, our method significantly reduces 3D data storage (from 100MB mesh to 0.5MB neural model) compared with traditional rendering pipelines; it also remarkably improves responsiveness (from 9s to 20 ms) compared with alternative view neural synthesis methods.
-That is, we enable instant immersive viewing without long loading/transmission waits while preserving visual fidelity.
-Tailored to future lightweight, power and memory-efficient wearable display systems, expected to be active all-day long akin to today's everyday-use mobile phones, our method achieves minimal local storage for high-quality 3D scenes.
+We present the first gaze-contingent neural radiance representation and foveated synthesis approach.
+By encoding human vision's spatial/stereoscopic acuity and temporal sensitivity, we significantly improve responsiveness (from 9s to 20 ms) from alternative neural synthesis methods.
+This is achieved without loss of visual fidelity compared with the rendered or captured ground truth.

 \note{ Our main idea, giving people a take home message and (if possible) see how clever we are. }